anaclumos/extracranial/Research/pages/Person A480C6.md

 - _[[Apple]] Silicon Team_ isn't necessarily a hardware team
   - Ex) Chip Design Inspection Software
 - **DRI**.
 Direct Response Individual.
-  - [[Project PEOPLE]] can take responsibility, regardless of their level and position.
+  - People can take responsibility, regardless of their level and position.
 - One downside: [[Apple]] is a very secretive company.
   - Every permission is on a _need-to-know_ basis.
   - Siloed Culture.